 Unit 2: The Development Process- the Non-Profit View.

 People’s Emergency Center (PEC) has invested over $65 million to improve the quality of life for residents of the Lower Lancaster Avenue neighborhoods: Belmont, Mantua, Mill Creek, Saunders Park, and West Powelton.
 Through its community development work, PEC is beautifying open spaces and developing eco-friendly affordable housing as well as mixed-use buildings along the local commercial corridor.
 Learn about their new affordable housing project at 4050 Haverford Avenue that replaced a large vacant lot with a 20-unit building specifically designed for low-income artists, an essential part of the Lower Lancaster community.
+Ms. Strong served as PEC’s Vice President of Community & Economic Development before joining the Rebuilding Community Infrastructure team.

 Unit 1: The Zoning Code.